Skip to content

 Soaking in Hot Springs in Beitou

 Beitou is located at the foot of Yangming Mountain in Taipei.
 Since there is an active volcano in this area, there are many hot springs in Beitou.
-When winter arrives, visitors come here to soak in hot springs to get away from the cold.
-At an affordable price, you can relax and bathe in its healthy waters.
+When winter arrives, visitors come here to soak in hot springs to escape the cold.
+You can relax and bathe in its healthy waters at an affordable price.
 There are various kinds of hot springs.
-The ones that aren’t used to public pools can also choose private ones.
-Many of the Onsen-style hot springs date from the Japanese colonial era (1895-1945).
-What’s great for travelers is that the convenient transportation to Beitou can arrive with MRT.
+Those not used to public pools can also choose private ones—many of the Onsen-style hot springs date from the Japanese colonial era (1895-1945).
+What’s great for travellers is that the convenient transportation to Beitou can be reached by MRT.

 Taiwan